-- has been prepared in consultation with Mid-Western Regional Council (MWRC), the WCM Community Consultative Committee (CCC) and the local community of Wollar (see Section 1.3); - describes the negative social impacts which could result from the Project during operations (Section 3.2) and following closure (Section 3.3); - provides detailed descriptions of the measures to be implemented to maintain and manage Peabody-owned land and assets in the Village of Wollar and assist in maintaining services for the local community (Section 4.1); - provides an adaptive management and mitigation program to minimise and/or mitigate negative social impacts during construction and operations, and following the closure of the WCM (Sections 4.1 to 4.5); and - provides a program for monitoring and reporting on the SIMP's effectiveness (Sections 5 and 6).
+- has been prepared in consultation with Mid-Western Regional Council (MWRC), the WCM Community Consultative Committee (CCC) and the local community of Wollar (Section 1.3); - describes the negative social impacts which could result from the Project during operations (Section 3.2) and following closure (Section 3.3); - provides detailed descriptions of the measures to be implemented to maintain and manage Peabody-owned land and assets in the Village of Wollar and assist in maintaining services for the local community (Section 4.1); - provides an adaptive management and mitigation program to minimise and/or mitigate negative social impacts during construction and operations, and following the closure of the WCM (Sections 4.1 to 4.5); and - provides a program for monitoring and reporting on the SIMP's effectiveness (Sections 5 and 6).

-The SIMP also reflects relevant aspects of the NSW Department of Planning, Industry and Environment's (DPIE) Social Impact Assessment Guideline for State Significant Mining, Petroleum Production and Extractive Industry Development (2017) (DP&E, 2017) (SIA Guideline), as discussed in Section 2.3.
+The SIMP also reflects relevant aspects of the NSW Department of Planning, Housing and Industry and Environment's (DPHI) Social Impact Assessment Guideline, February 2023 (SIA Guideline)3, as discussed in Section 2.3.

-Figure 1 shows the WCM in context with local and regional communities.
-Figure 2 shows the Project's approved general arrangement.
+Figure 1-1 shows the WCM in context with local and regional communities.
+Figure 1-2 shows the Project's approved general arrangement.